 How do hybrid cars work?

-If the thought “How does an electric car work?” has ever crossed your mind, the answer is quite simple: they are vehicles that have a rechargeable battery pack that powers an electric motor, completely doing away with the need for fossil fuels and their harmful emissions.
+If the thought 'How does a hybrid car work?' has ever crossed your mind, the answer is they are vehicles that have a rechargeable battery pack that works in conjunction with a conventional internal combustion engine.

 Read more about hybrid cars

 But it’s not that simple.
 Unlike a pure electric vehicle where electricity powers an electric motor, completely doing away with the need for fossil fuels and their harmful emissions, a hybrid is a bit of a two-bob each way proposition.

 Which is why a hybrid car and how hybrid cars work is a tiny bit more complicated.

 Hybrid car technology is usually divided into three main types: a mild hybrid (also known as power-assist hybrids and battery-assisted hybrid vehicles or BAHVs), a hybrid electric vehicle (HEV) and a Plug-in Hybrid Electric Vehicle (PHEV).